codernr/blog-source/posts/execute-queue-with-aspnet-core-timed-hosted-service.md

 ### The problem

 There is a job queue that is represented by a database table.
 Items are randomly pushed to this table by another application.
-I want to regularly check this queue and if I find a new job, I want to execute it.
+I want to check this queue regularly and if I find a new job, I want to execute it.
 (Always one at a time, no concurrency.)

 ### The program flow

 I need some kind of timer that fires regularly, regardless of any circumstance.
 When the timer fires, a piece of code has to be run that executes a job if it finds one in the database table.
-Since I want to avoid concurrency it also has to check if there is any job that is still running.
+Since I want to avoid concurrency it also has to check if there is any job still running.
 So here are the tasks of this piece of code:

 1. Check if there is a running job, if there is one, returns.
 2. Check the database if there are new jobs, if it finds nothing, returns.